bzick/tokenizer/readme.md

 ### Framed string

 Strings that are framed with tokens are called framed strings.
-An obvious example is quoted a string like `" one two "`.
+An obvious example is quoted a string like `"one two"`.
-Where quotes are edge tokens.
+There quotes — edge tokens.

 You can create and customize framed string through `tokenizer.AddQuote()`:

 ```go
 const TokenDoubleQuotedString = 10
 tokenizer.DefineStringToken(TokenDoubleQuotedString, `"`, `"`).SetEscapeSymbol('\\')

 stream := tokenizer.ParseString(`"two \"three"`)
 ```
 ```